shreyasavant/tissuemnist/README.md

 # TissueMNIST: Comparative Study of CNN and Transformer Models

 A comprehensive comparative study framework for evaluating CNN and Transformer-based models on the TissueMNIST medical imaging dataset.
-This project implements and compares multiple state-of-the-art architectures including ResNet, DenseNet, EfficientNet, Vision Transformer (ViT), and Swin Transformer.
+This project implements and compares multiple state-of-the-art architectures including ResNet, DenseNet, EfficientNet, Vision Transformer (ViT), DeiT (Data-efficient Image Transformer), and Swin Transformer.

 ## 📋 Table of Contents